-After writing your job description, it’s time to post it and start fielding applicants.
-Besides the specifics of the job, make sure your job ad includes at least a few sentences selling your company.
+After writing your job description, it’s time to create a job ad, post it on a job board, and start fielding applicants.
+In addition to the basics, make sure your job ad includes at least a few sentences selling your company.
 Today’s job market is hotter than ever, and truck drivers have many options when looking for employment.
-So what makes your company special?
+What makes your company special?
 What benefits do you offer?
-Discuss these details and make sure you’ve done research on your competitors so you know if you’re offering above industry standard benefits, something that will give you a competitive advantage.
+Discuss these details and make sure you’ve done research on your competitors so you know if you’re offering above-industry standard benefits, something that will give you a competitive advantage.

 Once you’ve posted your job ad, you should expect to receive applicants on the same day.
 The more junior your truck driving position, the more applications you will receive.
 You need to filter through these applications by removing unqualified candidates.
 While no applicant will be perfect and check off every box, understanding what your must-haves are for this position can help you quickly eliminate unqualified applicants and move forward with those more in line with your requirements.

 After reviewing the applicants, narrow down the qualified applicants to those you want to interview.
 Keep this list to a dozen or so—otherwise, you could get overwhelmed and have too many options.

 When you have your list of applicants to interview, don’t email them to schedule an interview—call them.
 Calling candidates gives you the chance to speak with them briefly and gauge their level of interest in the job.
 It’s also usually faster to schedule interviews over the phone instead of waiting for email responses.
 Learn more of the best practices to consider in our guide to interviewing applicants.